Design and Technology

 Design and Technology is a subject suited to students who are dynamic, questioning and keen to fundamentally improve the world we live in.
 The challenge to be original and to solve problem, as well as to be a practical maker, is fundamental to design.
 The ability to look at the world and products, to evaluate them through design and manufacture, and to improve them through sketching and making to produce high-quality product design are the skills of a good designer.

-This course will build up these skills and is suited to those who can meet a challenge and are driven to succeed.
+The Product Design course will build up theory and practical skills and is suited to those who can meet a challenge and are driven to succeed.
 It will prepare students for further study in the world of design and engineering through creative output.

 Please see work produced by this year's Upper Sixth below.